Evaluation Criteria and Rubrics

 In order for an entry to be considered for exhibition, a Design Brief must be completed.

 Students can plan, develop and bring together their ideas, and link to created resources, images etc within the design brief.
-Templates are offered in three formats Word, Powerpoint, and OneNote.
+Templates are offered in four formats Word, Powerpoint, Keynote and OneNote.
 (Same content in each)

 Each Template presents questions and challenges which guide students through the design process.
 Each can be shared to support collaboration via cloud services e.g. GSuite, Microsoft o365.
 One design brief is to be submitted per group.